ifobook/advance_linux_command/README.md

 This command changes the ownership of `filename.txt` to user `john` and group `developers`, using superuser privileges.

 # User Management on Linux
-As a DevOps engineer, you are also going to be doing systems aadministration which involves managing different users on the servers.
-You should know how to create a new user, or group, modify their permissions, update password and such similar tasks.
+As a DevOps engineer, you are also going to be doing systems administration, which involves managing different users on the servers.
+You should know how to create a new user or group, modify their permissions, update passwords, and perform similar tasks.

 # Creating a New User
 To create a new user in Linux, you can use the `useradd` command.
 The basic syntax is:
 ```
 sudo useradd johndoe
 ```
-running this command will prompt you to enter and confirm a password for the new user.
-After that, a home directory will be automatically generated for the user, such as `/home/johndoe/`, you can use the `passwd` command to set or change the password for the user.
+Running this command will prompt you to enter and confirm a password for the new user.
+After that, a home directory will be automatically generated for the user, such as `/home/johndoe/`.
+You can use the `passwd` command to set or change the password for the user.

 ![Create a New User](assets/adduser.png)

 ## Granting Administrative Privileges

 By default, the new user will not have administrative privileges.
 To grant administrative privileges, you can add the user to the `sudo` group.
 This allows the user to execute commands with superuser privileges using `sudo`.
 Users in the `sudo` group can run commands as the superuser or another user, as specified by the security policy.
-To the **johndoe** user to the `sudo` group, you can use the following command:
+To add the **johndoe** user to the `sudo` group, you can use the following command:
 ```
 sudo usermod -aG sudo johndoe
 ```